tekknolagi/isdt/lecture-notes/1-cli.md

 length.

 This program has three parts: first, it opens a file using `open()`.
-This syscall gives you a *file descriptor* -- just a number -- that the kernel can use to refer to the file for the duration of your program.
+This syscall gives you a *file descriptor*---just a number---that the kernel can use to refer to the file for the duration of your program.

 Second, we have a loop.
 This loop reads chunks from the input file specified by the user into an array and then writes those chunks to stdout.
 C comes with a